Posted on November 15 2020

 Morris was aware of this, but he never felt completely comfortable in his environment.
 He was an avid critic of the industrial system, not because of the improvements of the system itself, but the form men were administrating it and particularly, their employees.

-Due to this, he saw himself influenced by socialist ideals, and he considered them a considerable part of his life.
+Due to this, he saw himself influenced by socialist ideals, and he considered them a fundamental part of his life.
 Therefore, he took a protagonist role in the fight for workers rights.
 He firmly believed that companies should be owned by their workers instead of one person who was profiting with their employees and not paying fairly for their work.

 William Morris was indeed no ordinary man, and he was the leader of the British Arts and Crafts movement, a strong movement against industrialization in the second part of the XIX century.
 The Arts and Crafts current of thought was related to arts in general, but most importantly, to fine and decorative ones.
 This philosophy of thought covered what artists wanted to use as their way of expression.
 This movement was a direct response to industrialization for its mass production system and the flaws that the system had when replacing handwork by machines.